theopjones/blog-video-encoder-script/README.md

 This only requires a HTTPS server which stores the files, it does not use a video hosting platform.
 This code is useful for self-hosting video files if you do not want to use a service like Youtube/Vimeo/Odyssey/etc to host a collection of long form video content for your blog or personal website, but you find full-featured self-hosted video platforms like Peertube/LBRY/MediaCMS/etc too bulky and heavy weight for your needs.

-More information about the motivation here can be found at https://theopjones.blog/notes/2023/05/2023-05-28-ctnvp
+More information about the motivation here can be found below

+I’ve been creating a workflow for self-hosted video, with the videos stored on a server running Apache, and Cloudflare Cache Reserve/R2 for mitigating to peaks of excess traffic to the server.

+This is because for some of my projects (namely my hobbyist photography work) I want to distribute playable video but without relying on centralized video hosts (Youtube etc), and a lot of the alternatives are not very streamlined (ie. ActivityPub/Fediverse systems like Peertube).

 # encoder.py